EVANGELISM PART 4

-In this week's Christians Engaging Culture podcast, Sam Chan challenges you to put time into writing your testimony.
+In the Christians Engaging Culture podcast, Sam Chan challenges you to put time into writing your testimony.
 He provides a structure and gives an example of how to share it.

 If you are looking for inspiration then listen to the four testimonies in "Evangelism as Storytelling".

 INSPIRING EXAMPLES OF CHRISTIANS SHARING THEIR STORIES OF FAITH